A Newcomers Introduction to Digital Signage

 Understanding the basics of Digital Signage Software

 I am very new to the world of digital signage, one month in to be precise.
-At the beginning I was a little overwhelmed with all the information, I didn’t truly even know what digital signage was.
-After a while I realized digital signage is everywhere and I recognized the importance of it.
-It’s used in places I have never thought of, for example the menu board in a fast-food restaurant, flight arrival and departures information in an airport, the entertainment in an elevator, the machine where I buy movie tickets, the screens in hotel or in an office lobby or the interactive map in a mall to find my favorite store.
+In the beginning, I was a little overwhelmed with all the information, I didn’t truly even know what digital signage was.
+After a while, I realized digital signage is everywhere and I recognized its importance of it.
+It’s used in places I have never thought of, for example, the menu board in a fast-food restaurant, flight arrival, and departures information in an airport, the entertainment in an elevator, the machine where I buy movie tickets, the screens in a hotel or in an office lobby or the interactive map in a mall to find my favorite store.

 Even the small displays in front of a meeting room showing its availability, that’s digital signage!
-The possibilities are endless and maybe that’s the challenge of digital signage because in my opinion, all business can and should use it.
+The possibilities are endless and maybe that’s the challenge of digital signage because, in my opinion, all businesses can and should use it.
 Because it enables you to display the right content to the right person at the right time.

 Let’s start with a quick definition of the difference between software and hardware:

-- Software is a digital infrastructure that enables to create, manage, and deploy and play content.
+- Software is a digital infrastructure that enables the creation, management, and deploy and play of content.

 - Hardware is a tangible, physical component (a screen, a media player).

-What you need to get started is a screen and media player (hardware) and digital signage software.
+What you need to get started are a screen and media player (hardware) and digital signage software.
 Initially, using digital signage seems like an obvious choice for businesses because:

 - You can monitor what’s being played on your screen and easily program everything from HQ.